AmaliTech-Training-Academy/gtp2-devjobs-frontend/cicd-documentation-business.md

 - **Uptime**: We maintain 99.9% uptime for the production environment
 - **Performance**: Page load times are monitored and kept under 2 seconds
 - **Monitoring Dashboard**: [AWS CloudWatch Dashboard](*in-progress)

+## 🔗 API Configuration

+- The frontend application connects to the backend API using a configuration value called `NG_APP_BASE_URL`
+- This value is set during the build process and cannot be changed after deployment
+- Each environment (Development, Testing, Production) uses a different API URL
+- If the backend API location changes, a new deployment of the frontend is required

 ## 🔄 Rollback Capability